soapko/alice-mcp-server/README.md

 - **Project Management:** Create and manage distinct projects.
 - **Task & Epic Tracking:** Organize work using tasks and group them into epics.
 - **Message Logging:** Attach messages or notes to specific tasks.
+- **Dynamic Project Planning:** Create and manage a prioritized backlog of tasks.
+Alice can always tell you what the next most important task is, ensuring development efforts are perfectly aligned with project goals.
+- **Architectural Decision Records (ADR):** Document key architectural decisions, their context, and consequences, providing a durable and queryable history of your project's evolution.
 - **Project Isolation:** All tasks, epics, and messages are scoped to a project.
 - **Local Operation:** Runs entirely on your local machine using a simple SQLite database.
 - **MCP Integration:** Designed to be used as a tool provider within an MCP environment.